warehouse-13/cosmic/build-docs/docs/build-guide/host-bootstrapping.md

 - **Containerd** is used to provide root volumes and kernel binaries (from snapshots of images) to the MicroVMs, as well as to store state.
 - Containerd uses **devicemapper** to store images and snapshots.
 In this build I am using a development setup with **thinpool** storage.
-If you have spare disks for each board, you _could_ skip the `--dev` flag in the command below.
+If you have spare disks (as in additional to any boot disk) for each board, you _could_ skip the `--dev` flag in the command below.
 - Each MicroVM is created with 2 network interfaces.
 One of those is a **macvtap** interface in bridge mode which gives the MicroVM its network access.
 This is something needs to be enabled in the host kernel.
-(Flintlock also allows for a standard bridge/tap setup, but we are going with `macvtap` here.
+(Flintlock also allows for a standard bridge/tap setup, but we are going with `macvtap` here.)

 ## Install